codekiln/gradus-reason/data/steps/2018-03-06--maps/index.md

 other data structure by a unique identifier, just as a phone book enables one look up a person's phone number by their name.
 This structure goes by many names: hashtable, lookup table, hashmap, dict, dictionary, map, etc.
-There are tools for this in ReasonML, but two good choices are:
+There are many tools for this in ReasonML, but two good choices are:

 -   Use [`Map`](https://reasonml.github.io/api/Map.html) from Reason's OCaml standard API.
     This is a good general-purpose, performant, immutable dictionary and should probably be